A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 And though now there are INDIVIDUAL BIRTHDAYS ( though interestingly 20 year-olds still celebrate their coming-of age together as a group in January). as well as additional new beginnings such as the new SCHOOL YEAR and FISCAL YEAR ( which start in April in Japan)- all sorts of NEW BEGINNINGS are still commonly recognized and celebrated.

 There is the first visit of the year to a shrine or temple ( Hatsu MO-DE, 初詣), the first sunrise of the year ( HATSU HINODE, 初日の出), on the morning of January first, the first dream of the new year on the night of the first (HATSU YUME), the first CALLIGRAPHY of the year (KAKI ZOME, 書初め) on January second, and the first tea ceremony of the year- HATSU GAMA (初釜）.

 There are special expressions for FIRSTS OF THE YEAR of almost every kind.
 There is even a special term for the first sexual act of the year- HIME-HAJIME!

-Traditional acrobatics on a ladder, in front of Tsuchiura Station- this year on January 5th at the Dezome Shiki
+Traditional acrobatics on a ladder, in front of Tsuchiura Station- at the Dezome Shiki

 A cascde of spraying water (Tsuchiura Dezome Shiki)